narwhalsilent/tp/docs/UserGuide.md

 ## Introduction

-LoanGuardPro is a **desktop app for managing contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI)**.
-If you can type fast, LoanGuardPro can get your contact management tasks done faster than traditional GUI apps.
+LoanGuardPro is a desktop app for managing contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you are money lender looking to **keep track of your clients' contacts and loans**, LoanGuardPro is the right tool for you.

 It supports basic contact and loan handling features like adding, editing, deleting, and viewing contacts and loans.
 More advanced features like analysing a client's loaning history are also available.